Where they come from and how to get rid of them

 Fairy ring fungi are destructive and will discolour the lawn grass within the circle and can even kill it.
 The fungi are persistent and very difficult to remove; you may need to excavate the turf and soil underneath to get rid of the fungi.

-For more information on fairy ring fungi, explore the pages suggested above.
+For more information on fairy ring fungi, explore the pages I’ve linked to under the images displayed above.

 Mushrooms will go away on their own when the conditions change, but you can get rid of them by mowing more frequently, raking the lawn or putting on some gloves and picking them up.